ShimmyMySherbet/UnturnedBanFormatter/README.md

 * Settings menu to change your represented name, reason separator, note separator, and always-on-top mode

 Ban Reason Format: {reasons} {notes} {Moderator Name/Nickname} {duration}

+## Translations:

+This project has a built-in translations system.
+Currently supported languages are:
+* English
+* Turkish (Comming Soon)

+To make translations for this project, see Translations_Default.English.json.
+If you translate this project, want want the translations to be added to the app, send me a message.

+To use a translations file, set the Translations value in config.ini to the path of your json file.

+Translations Contributors:
+* Turkish - '*LawyeR' Comming soon

 Downloads: See <a href="https://github.com/ShimmyMySherbet/UnturnedBanFormatter/releases/tag/1.0">Releases</a>